The best Chinese beef stew (柱侯蘿蔔炆牛腩) I have ever tasted was at an old-school coffee shop in Aberdeen, Hong Kong.

-- Remove the beef once the exterior of the beef has changed color and cooked.
-It does not matter if the interior is still raw as we will continue stewing the meat.
+- Remove the beef chunks once the exterior of the beef has changed color and cooked.
+It does not matter if the interior is still raw, as we will continue stewing the meat.

-- Wash it under running water or in a pot of cold water to remove any blood and impurities.
+- Wash it under running water or with a pot of cold water to remove any blood and impurities.

-- Cut the beef brisket into chunks, about one to one and a half inches squares.
+- Cut the beef brisket into chunks, about 1.5 inch squares.

 The primary purpose of the pre-treatment before stewing is to remove the unwanted smell from the blood and other impurities of the beef.
 The ginger and peppercorn also help to get rid of the smell.

 Keep the beef fully submerged in cold water and heat it over medium heat.
-This way is very effective to remove the impurities.
+This way is very effective in removing the impurities.
 You can skip this step if you have a fresh piece of beef or do not mind the raw meat smell.

 Throw away the water after blanching the beef.
 You should use fresh water to stew the beef subsequently.

-If you have difficulty to cut the raw beef into chunks.
+Suppose you have difficulty cutting the raw beef into chunks.
 Try one of the following ways:

-Blanching the whole piece of meat and cut it later is my preferred method.
+Blanching the whole piece of meat and cutting it later is my preferred method.
 It will minimize the loss of flavor during the parboiled step.

-Cut away part of the fat before stewing if you find that the beef brisket is too fatty.
-For those who does not like there is too much oil floating on top of the beef stew, you can use the following method to remove it effectively.
+Cut away part of the fat before stewing if the beef brisket is too fatty.
+For those who do not like too much oil floating on top of the beef stew, you can use the following method to remove it effectively.

 - Stew the beef until it is nearly done.
 Then let it cool completely.

-- Remove the beef and the radish by either using a thong or pour through a strainer/colander.
+- Remove the beef and the radish using either a thong or pour through a strainer/colander.

-- Transfer the stew liquid to the freezer until the oil floating on the surface start to solidify to form a solid layer.
-It may take half an hour but depends on the actual amount.
+- Transfer the stew liquid to the freezer until the oil floating on the surface solidifies to form a solid layer.
+It may take half an hour, but it depends on the actual amount.

 - Remove the solid fat and keep the stewing liquid at the bottom of the container.
-Transfer the liquid and the beef back into the pan then continue to stew until the beef is tender.
+Transfer the liquid and the beef back into the pan and then stew until the beef is tender.

 You do need extra time to carry out this step.
-The beautiful part of this Cantonese style beef stew is that it gets tastier after keeping overnight.
-The flavor from the stew liquid will penetrate fully into the beef while keeping for a longer time.
-If you plan your cooking earlier, you can divide your work in two days, which will not take much time from you as it is passive cooking!
+The beautiful part of this Cantonese-style beef stew is that it gets tastier after keeping it overnight.
+This is because the flavor from the stew liquid will penetrate fully into the beef while keeping for a longer time.
+If you plan your cooking earlier, you can divide your work into two days, which will not take much time from you as it is passive cooking!

 2. The Chu How sauce 柱侯醬

-The Asian beef stew involves a different set of flavoring ingredients from other cuisines.
+Asian beef stew involves ingredients with different flavors from other cuisines.
 One of the indispensable ingredients in this Cantonese beef stew recipe is the Chu How sauce (also spelled ad chee hou sauce)

-You should be able to get it at most of the Asian grocery shop.
-If you have difficulty to describe it to the shopkeeper, show him the image on this page!
+You should be able to get it in most Asian markets.
+However, if you have difficulty describing it to the shopkeeper, show him the image on this page!

-If you are unable to get it, use Hoisin sauce plus a few extra cloves of garlic as the substitute.
+If you cannot get it, use Hoisin sauce plus a few extra garlic cloves as the substitute.

-Legend has it the Chu How sauce was invented over two hundred years ago at a restaurant next to the Zumiao Temple at Foshan, Guangdong.
-The owner Mr. Leong was a creative chef and passionate in his work.
-He liked to experiment with a different concoction of sauces.
+Legend has it that the Chu How sauce was invented over two hundred years ago at a restaurant next to the Zumiao Temple in Foshan, Guangdong.
+The owner, Mr. Leong, was a creative chef passionate about his work.
+He liked to experiment with different concoctions of sauces.

-Apart from operating the restaurant, Leong also manufactured a range of sauces for the local community.
-One of the sauces has been sold as far as to Hong Kong and Macau.
-His sauces were made mainly from soybean and flour, then fermented, dried and cooked down to a paste with oil, sugar, and sesame.
-The sauce was so famous that it was named after his first name Chu How.
+Besides operating the restaurant, Leong also manufactured a range of sauces for the local community.
+One of the sauces has been sold to Hong Kong and Macau.
+His sauces were made mainly from soybean and flour, then fermented, dried, and cooked to a paste with oil, sugar, and sesame.
+The sauce was so famous that it was named after his first name, Chu How.

 3. Rock sugar

 There is a belief that stewing with rock sugar can tenderize the beef.
 I have not been able to verify this belief.
-According to a study entitled “Studies on Chinese rock sugar: Analysis and taste”, there is very little difference between the proximate composition of rock and refined sugar.
-Taste panel tests also showed no significant difference in the sweetness and the quality of taste from those of refined sugar.
+According to a study entitled “Studies on Chinese rock sugar: Analysis and taste,” there is very little difference between the proximate composition of rock and refined sugar.
+Taste panel tests also showed no significant difference in the sweetness and taste quality from refined sugar.

 The taste of rock sugar does have some differences from certain types of sugar.
-Rock sugar has a clean taste with no caramel tones, which is why the Chinese prefer it over brown sugar for their cuisines.
+Rock sugar has a clean taste with no caramel tones, so the Chinese prefer it over brown sugar for their cuisines.

 Radish compliments the flavor of beef very well.
-The radish absorbs the flavor of stew liquid, which has loads of beef flavor.
+In addition, the radish absorbs the flavor of stew liquid, which has loads of beef flavor.
 It tastes even better the next day!

-Cut the radish into wedges, about the size of the beef.
-Add the radish to the stew in the last forty-five minutes of cooking, since it takes a shorter time to turn soft compared to the beef.
+Cut the radish into wedges about the size of the beef.
+Add the radish to the stew in the last forty-five minutes of cooking since it takes less time to turn soft than beef.

-You can omit the radish or reduce the quantity as stated in the recipe.
-It has a slightly bitter taste and may not be the favorite for everyone.
+You can omit the radish or reduce the quantity as the recipe states.
+However, it has a slightly bitter taste and may not be the favorite for everyone.

-4. Other ingredients for the Chinese beef stew
+5. Other ingredients in the Chinese beef stew recipe

-Other common seasoning ingredients are Hoisin sauce, Chinese light and dark soy sauce, and oyster sauce.
+Besides the main ingredients, other common seasoning ingredients are Hoisin sauce, Chinese light and dark soy sauce, and oyster sauce.
 You may also add some rice wine or Shaoxing wine at the end of cooking.

-As for the aromatics, ginger, garlic, and some scallions are sautéed in the wok before adding the partially cooked beef.
+As for the aromatics, ginger, garlic, and some scallions (green onion) are sautéed in the wok before adding the partially cooked beef.

-Three dry herbs are used in the recipes- star anise, bay leaves, and the sun-dried tangerine peel (Chenpi/陈皮)
+Three dry herbs are used in the Chinese beef brisket recipe- star anise, bay leaves, and sun-dried tangerine peel (Chenpi/陈皮)

-While the first two are quite universal to other cuisines, the sun-dried tangerine peel (also called Mandarin orange peel) is very specific to Chinese food.
-It can be challenging to get outside of Asia.
+While the first two are universal to other cuisines, the sun-dried tangerine peel (also called Mandarin orange peel) is very specific to Chinese food.
+As a result, it can be challenging to get outside of Asia.
 Fortunately, it will not make a huge difference if you omit this item.

-This beef stew is best to serve with rice or noodles.
+This Cantonese beef stew is best served with rice or noodles.
 It can be kept for up to two weeks in the frozen state without losing noticeable flavor.
 I suggest you make a large batch and portion it for your convenience.